 Sobelmans Bloody Beast

 Sobelmans takes Bloody Marys to another level.
 So I had to try their Bloody Beast, which has previously been featured by many major publications including USA Today Travel, Thrillist, The Huffington Post and The Daily Mail.
 The Bloody Beast is a 32 ounce Bloody Mary pitcher packed with a whole fried chicken, burger, sausages, bacon wrapped chicken sliders, shrimp skewers and more.
 There is so much food in this Bloody Mary that it comes with a tray to deconstruct everything.
 It also comes with a pitcher of beer, because it’s standard to receive a beer chaser with a Bloody Mary in Wisconsin.
 I appreciate my good friend Chris and her boyfriend Andrew’s assistance in helping me tackle the Bloody Beast!

 SafeHouse: A Spy Themed Restaurant

-I’ve never eaten anywhere quite like SafeHouse, a spy themed restaurant and bar in business since 1966.
+I’ve never eaten anywhere quite like SafeHouse, a spy-themed restaurant and bar in business since 1966.
 You enter through a non-descript alleyway door to a small room where someone asks if you know the password.
 You’ll then be asked to do something slightly embarrassing, which is televised in the restaurant.
-There’s all kinds of interesting memorabilia and art plastered throughout, from remnants of the Berlin Wall to Soviet Era posters.
+There are all kinds of interesting memorabilia and art plastered throughout, from remnants of the Berlin Wall to Soviet Era posters.
 Wait staff stays in character throughout the meal and there’s no additional charge for the experience of dining there.

 While not the best food in Milwaukee, it’s good, and the fried cheese curds are excellent.
 The Safe House reminded me a little of a communist themed bar we drank at in Riga, Latvia that was packed with young local hipsters.
 A lot of families eat at Safe House because the ambiance is fun for kids too.
 There is also a SafeHouse in Chicago.